 Rocamadour France: Where To Park

-There are parking areas both above the village and below the village by the river.
-I parked by the river and walked up to Rocamadour.
-There is a train from this parking lot to the town.
+There are 5 parking lots at Rocamadour.
+I parked below the village by the river and walked up to Rocamadour.
+There is a little shuttle train from this parking lot that runs every 15 minutes and takes you to the town.

-There are also lifts between the ramparts, the sanctuaries and the village.
+There are also elevator lifts between the ramparts, the sanctuaries and the village.

 Rocamadour France: A Great View